 surface tension -

-In a refusal to use plastic paint and non-biodegradable materials, and stemming from a research paper I wrote on the material culture of paint and another on [sub]urbanisation of so-called Laval / île jesus / “jardin de montréal,” I have been experimenting with making my own pigments and watercolours, out of my own food waste and plants that grow in my parents’ backyard in Laval, or around me wherever I am.
-Sustaining this practice during my recent move to Vienna has been difficult, and I am slowly finding myself grounded again, thanks to the Danube, the chestnut trees, and things I’ve found in between.
+In a refusal to use plastic paint and non-biodegradable materials, and stemming from a research paper I wrote on the material culture of paint and another on [sub]urbanisation of so-called Laval / île jesus / “jardin de montréal,” I have experimented with making my own pigments and watercolours, out of my own food waste and plants that grow in my parents’ backyard in Laval, or around me wherever I am.

-During my undergrad, I created a solid library of material alternatives that are zero waste, biodegradable and low-cost.
+I created a solid library of material alternatives that are zero waste, biodegradable and low-cost.
 Though meanwhile, balancing time to practice and work proves difficult.
 As I was working - teaching, facilitating, editing, writing and producing - more than I was “practicing,” the distinction between these various types of work became more and more unclear.
-So I chose to push that.
-Moving to Vienna for my MA, I went from working a lot, to not working at all, very quickly.
-I felt stunted and really indulged myself in living that #europeanlifestyle.
-Until eventually my class self-organised and we got back to working.
-I felt, still feel, like myself again.

 Weaving my own surfaces, canvases, using 100% cotton warp thread, sustainably sourced, or paper thread from previous work, to continue my painting experiments with food waste pigments, such as dried orange peels, avocado pits and cabbage - which I grind into a powder and combine with a mordant using a paint muller.

-2 Bestrew, Ihooq studio: documentation of a work in progress, Galerie et Studios Jano Lapin, Verdun.
+2 Bestrew, Ihooq studio: documentation of a work in progress, Galerie et Studios Jano Lapin.
+(2020/21)